Remains of once living plants and animals

 The cocospheres break apart and fall to the ocean floor where it collects in sedimentary layers when the algae die.
 Lime mud forms from the broken cocospheres and mud.

 The lime mud is subjected to heat and pressure which removes the water and compacts the sediment. into chalk.
 Chalk forms when lime mud accumulates in some areas of the seafloor.

 Diatoms are minute sea creatures similar to foraminifera.
 They extract silica, quartz, from ocean water to build their tiny shells.
 When these microscopic creatures die their shells drift down forming layers of silica ooze.The silica ooze compacts to form diatomite, a soft light-colored rock.
 Diatomaceous Earth is made from diatomite and is used to filter water.

-How coral reef begin to form
+How coral reef begin to form in shallow water

 Coral reef begin to form when tiny polyps settle on a rocky floor of the ocean.
 They are smaller than the eraser on a pencil.
 They extract calcite from ocean water to form their homes of limestone.
 The limestone protects them from predators.